anonymous-submission01/medical-shape-disentanglement/README.md

-# Semi-supervised Disentanglement in Medical Shapes
+# Self-supervised Disentanglement in Medical Shapes

 DeepSDF-based pipeline for learning an SDF auto-decoder and a second-stage MLP‑VAE over latent codes.